mentrena/SyncKit/README.md

 ## Limitations

+**Core Data**

 CloudKit doesn't support ordered relations or many-to-many relationships, so those won't work.

+**Realm**

+At the moment, SyncKit can only track changes that were made in your Realm if they were made on the main thread.

-For the same reason, when using Realm, SyncKit will ignore your RLMArray properties, so it's recommended to model your many-to-one relationships using RLMLinkingObjects and Object properties:
+CloudKit doesn't support ordered relations or many-to-many relationships, so SyncKit will ignore your RLMArray properties.
+It is recommended to model your many-to-one relationships using RLMLinkingObjects and Object properties:

 ```objc
 @interface QSCompany : RLMObject